Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 ## Q: We don’t need a license, we have a “terms of use”

 Same thing.
 Terms of use for data are what a license does.
-We are designing our systems so that all the relevant terms and conditions go in one place to minimize confusion.
+We are designing our systems so that all the relevant terms and conditions go in one place to minimise confusion.

 </section>